 For hazardous locations (HazLoc/Ex) skid assemblies, verifying compliance can be challenging if you consider only the individual components.
 UL takes a holistic approach and considers the entire assembly and interconnections between parts to help ensure there will be limited regulatory issues or potential red flags from inspectors.
 These unplanned difficulties can delay getting your product to global markets.

-In order to streamline acceptance by the engineering, procurement and construction (EPC), end user or code authority, a skid produced by an assembly manufacturer can be evaluated as a complete, integrated system comprised of individual pieces of equipment.
+A skid produced by an assembly manufacturer or oil and gas skid manufacturer can be evaluated as a complete, integrated system comprised of individual pieces of equipment.

 IEC TS 60079-46 – Equipment Assemblies

 IEC 60079-13 – Pressurized Rooms

 UL 2011 – Outline of Investigation for Machinery